Last updated on June 27th, 2026 at 05:15 pm

 6. Increase Emotional Intelligence

 Emotional intelligence (EQ) enables students to understand and manage their emotions and empathize with others.
-Developing EQ helps students manage interpersonal relationships and resolve conflicts amicably, which is a valuable skill in academic settings and the workplace.
+Learning the different types of emotional intelligence is a strong place to start.

 Practical Strategies for Personality Development